-For the second half of the year 2013, Poland has recorded a trade surplus confirming the global competitiveness of Polish products on the global market.
+In 2013, Poland has maintained a steady level of exports increase, noting a 8% rise, confirming the global competitiveness of Polish products on the international market.
 From the beginning of the past decade, Poland's foreign trade turnover increased almost ten-fold.
 Meantime, the strength of the national currency, the zloty (PLN) has grown, creating a healthy foundation for stable economic growth.
-According to the data from the Central Statistical Office (GUS) during the years 2000-2012 period the value of Polish exports has grown significantly, from EUR 34.4 billion to EUR 143.5 billion.
+According to the data from the Central Statistical Office (GUS) over the 2000-2013 period the value of Polish exports has grown significantly, from EUR 34.4 bn to EUR 155.0 bn.
 Our foreign trade deficit is steadily being reduced along with the overall increase in the volume of trade.
+The positive trend has been preserved in the first half of 2014.
+At the time there was a substantial export increase of 5.4% (as compared with the same period of 2013).